seapagan/uprn-mangle/README.md

 ## Database Setup

-You will also need a PostgreSQL database set up, with the `abuser` user and `addressbase` database, with the correct settings input to the `.env` file.
-You can copy then rename the [.env.example](backend/.env.example) file and add your database connection settings.
+You will also need a PostgreSQL database set up, with a user, password, and dedicated database, with the correct settings input to the `.env` file.
+The user should have full access to the specified database; It is good practice to create a specific Postgresql user that only has access to this database.

+You can copy then rename the [.env.example](backend/.env.example) file to `.env` and add your database connection settings.

 ```ini
 # set up Database Users.
 We will be using Postgresql and this should already